-- (p.
-43) Concentrated Animal Feed Operations: ASPR in Ag/Rural; X in all other districts. - (p.
-49) Telecommunications Towers: cite LL 1 of 1998 for entire row. - (p.
+(p.
+43) Concentrated Animal Feed Operations: change from ASPR to P in Ag/Rural; X in Focused Commercial.

+(p.
+49) Telecommunications Towers: cite LL 1 of 1998 for entire row.

+(p.
 59) 4.5.D.5 and 6.
-Add appropriate notice period (5 days) for public hearing. - (p.
+Add appropriate notice period (5 days) for public hearing.

+(p.
 61) 5.1.A.
-No land or Building shall hereafter be used, occupied, erected, moved or altered unless in conformity with the regulations specified for the district in which it is located, or as permitted by variance, except as allowed in Article IX for lawful lots, buildings, structures, or uses of premises existing at the time of enactment of this Local Law. - (p.
+No land or Building shall hereafter be used, occupied, erected, moved or altered unless in conformity with the regulations specified for the district in which it is located, or as permitted by variance, except as allowed in Article IX for lawful lots, buildings, structures, or uses of premises existing at the time of enactment of this Local Law.

+(p.
+61) 5.1.B.1.
+Delete this provision for subdivision of under-sized lots.

+(p.
 62) 5.1.C.2.e.
 Whenever an Agricultural Data Statement is part of an application to the Town of Caroline, the Town may refer the application to the County Planning Board as may be required by Sections 239-m and 239-n of the NYS General Municipal Law.

-- (p.
+(p.
 64) 5.1.2.F.
-Change of Use.
-Any Change of Use, occupancy of land, Buildings, structures, or other improvements on land defined in this Zoning Law to a use or occupancy that requires site plan or special use approval shall obtain the appropriate Review Board approval(s) before being undertaken.
-Any expansion of such use or occupancy that is 25% or greater than the existing square footage of the structure or use shall also require the appropriate Review Board approval(s) before being undertaken. - (p.
-65) delete 5.2.B.1.a. in entirety: Retain and reuse existing old farm roads and country lanes rather than constructing new roads or driveways to the maximum extent practical.
+Any expansion of an existing use or occupancy of such use that is 25% or greater of the existing square footage of the structure or use shall also require Site Plan Review and approval by the Review Board before being undertaken.

+(p.
+65) 5.2.B.1.a. - Retain and reuse existing old farm roads and country lanes rather than constructing new roads or driveways to the maximum extent practical.
 This minimizes clearing and disruption of the landscape and takes advantage of the attractive way that old lanes are often lined with trees and stone walls.
-(This is not appropriate where reuse of a road would require widening in a manner that destroys trees or stone walls.) - (p.
+(This is not appropriate where reuse of a road would require widening in a manner that destroys trees or stone walls.)
+Any new road, however, shall meet all requirements of New York State Town Law 280-a and new driveways shall have access from an approved private or public road. (p.
 65) 5.2.B.1.j. [move this section to 5.2.A.
 Developmental Standards for the Ag/Rural District]- All major subdivisions and commercial development, except for home occupations, in the Ag/Rural District shall provide for an agricultural Buffer between itself and an adjacent Agricultural Operation that may be present.
 Buffers may be effective to reduce the exposure of non-farm uses to odors, noise, and other potential nuisances associated with the Agricultural Operation and to protect the Agricultural Operation from potential complaints related to same.
-Buffers shall meet the following Standards: - 1.
-Buffers may consist of vegetative screening, woodlands, vegetated berms, or natural topographic features. - 2.
+Buffers shall meet the following Standards:

+- 1. Buffers may consist of vegetative screening, woodlands, vegetated berms, or natural topographic features. - 2.
 It is the responsibility of the non-farm applicant, subject to approval by the Review Board, to provide an effective Buffer to the Agricultural Operation. - 3.
 When a Buffer is present, no residential structure or residential Accessory Structures shall be placed within it. - 4.
 Areas designated as agricultural Buffers may be included in any required open space designation for a Conservation Subdivision. - 5.
 Buffers should: - a. maintain topographic features such as hills that substantially screen and separate the farm and non-farm use. - b.
-Ensure for the passage of wildlife when fencing is required. - (p.
+Ensure for the passage of wildlife when fencing is required.

+(p.
 66) 5.2.C.3.
 The Review Board may require sidewalks to be installed when there can be a connection to an existing pedestrian walkway (for example, sidewalks, trails, recreational pathways).